stiwwelll/kremanski_jekyll/lunch.md

 layout: lunch
 ---

-22.02.2018

-It`s lunch time in Kremanski and a sunny team is waiting for you &lt;3
+23.02.2018

+&nbsp;

+HEY GUYS, TODAY WE ARE HAVING OUR SUPER DELICOUS FRIDAY- WEEKEND LUNCH.
+COME HERE AND CELEBRATE THE SUNNY END OF THE WEEK WITH LOVELY FOOD AND LOVELY PEOPLE.

-\* JAMON SERRANO AVOCADO GARLIC- HONEY TOAST (7,9)
+\* JAMON SERRANO AVOCADO GARLIC- HONEY SA (7,9)

 with mozzarella, carmelized onion and a side of homemade sauerkraut salad